-When buying filaments for your 3D printer, a common question may come across your mind – Why are these things so expensive?
+When buying filaments for your 3D printer, a common question may cross your mind – Why are these things so expensive?
 After all, it’s only a piece of plastic, right?

 Yes, but there is more to 3D filaments than what meets the eye!
-We invite you to explore with us some of the factors which affect the price of a filament.
-We shall immerse ourselves in the basics of filaments and what it costs to get them from the manufacturer to your home.
+We invite you to explore some of the factors that affect the price of a filament.
+First, we’ll immerse ourselves in the basics of filaments and what it costs to get them from the manufacturer to your home.
 In addition, we will offer several secrets that will help you reduce the cost of filaments without sacrificing quality.

-3D printer filaments are made of various polymers, which is the technical name for various ‘plastics’.
+3D printer filaments are made of various polymers, the technical name for various ‘plastics.’
 Polymers are chains of repeating segments of molecules.
-The most common ones include ABS (a co-polymer of acrylonitrile, butylene, and styrene) and PLA (polylactic acid).
+The most common plastics for 3D filament include ABS (a copolymer of acrylonitrile, butylene, and styrene) and PLA (polylactic acid).
 We invite you to learn more about them in the following article.
-Never less, 3D printing may utilize almost any polymer, if it has the following properties.
+Never less, 3D printing may utilize almost any polymer if it has the following properties.

 It may be remolded when heated – Essential for 3D printing.